-Social service workers with associate's degrees are employed as generalists in a multitude of areas including but not limited to schools, residential treatment centers, welfare departments and child guidance clinics.
-They work under a variety of titles such as job coach, case work aide and shelter manager.
+Social service workers with earned associate degrees are employed in a multitude of areas including but not limited to residential treatment centers, shelters, group homes, and child guidance clinics.
+They work under a variety of titles such as job coach, shelter manager, child care worker and victim advocate.